Why You Shouldn’t Ignore the Benefits of Google Maps Marketing:

 Unless your organization knows how to measure the success of your campaign, there’s no way you can use benchmarks to justify changes or reassessment down the road.
 It is important to take this into consideration before you even begin your Maps Marketing Campaign.
 Take some time to generate a baseline assessment of your current traffic, sales and any other key metrics that you would prefer to use as data markers.

-If you are anticipating augmenting organic results with paid advertisements, you should catalogue this information as well, compartmentalizing the time frames in which you expect to operate paid campaigns.
+If you are anticipating augmenting organic results with paid advertisements, you should catalog this information as well, compartmentalizing the time frames in which you expect to operate paid campaigns.
 Also incorporate and track your ROI from paid SEO campaigns that are separate from your paid advertisements.
 If one is working while the other fails, you will have no way of distinguishing which expenses are more worthwhile in the long run.

 Continue reading about Local SEO.